kaapyth0n/uPyLoRaWAN/README.md

 - reset
 - diagnostic
 - clear_errors

+The device accepts query messages to the ../Boiler:1/query topic, with possible payloads:
+- status
+- diagnostic
+- errors

 # Setup on the new hardware
 1. Connect the device using the USB adapter